amandasharief/lightning/src/DataMapper/README.md

 ]);
 ```

 The `DataMapper` no longer has bulk methods such as `update all` or `delete all`, since whilst convinent it does not have anything to do with the mapper.
-Therefore you should create a query method in your Repository (an abstraction layer that uses the datamapper) which uses the PDO object.
-(The DatabaseDataSource object has update and delete methods as well, but i think perhaps for these type of operations you should use something native)
+Therefore you should create a query method in your Repository (an abstraction layer that uses the data mapper) which uses the PDO object.
+(The `DatabaseDataSource` object has update and delete methods as well)

 See [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html)